mpg57/SameGame/README.md

 # Same Game
 This is a version of the tile-matching puzzle game 'Same Game'.
-My version of the game is inspired by the band Gorillaz.
+The background music and characters for the game are inspired by the band Gorillaz.